gabrielsroka/OktaAPI.psm1/README.md

 # OktaAPI.psm1
 Call the Okta API from PowerShell -- unofficial code.

-This module provides a very thin wrapper around the [Okta API](https://developer.okta.com/docs/reference/).
+This module provides a thin wrapper around the [Okta API](https://developer.okta.com/docs/reference/).
 It converts to/from JSON.
 It supports [pagination](https://developer.okta.com/docs/reference/api-overview/#pagination) of objects and allows you to check [rate limits](https://developer.okta.com/docs/reference/rate-limits/).

 It assumes you are familiar with the Okta API and using REST.